Nadine Burke Harris: The Center for Youth Wellness

 Adverse Childhood Experiences (ACEs) are defined as preventable and traumatic early experiences; they can range from exposure to violence, poverty and neglect, to physical, emotional and sexual abuse.
 As a result, it may increase the likelihood for "risky health behaviors, chronic health conditions, low life potential, and early death" in adulthood.
 Exposure to ACEs may lead to toxic stress, which varies from typical stress in that it is chronic and excessive, and results in antagonistic physiological responses that can lead to poor health outcomes in life.

 The Center for Youth Wellness (CYW) aims to improve child and adolescent health by targeting the effects of Adverse Childhood Experiences.
 A main goal of the CYW is that "every pediatrician in the United States will screen for Adverse Childhood Experiences by 2028."
 More specifically, they target ACEs in San Francisco's Bayview/Hunter's Point neighborhood, a generally underserved area that had a poverty rate of 39% in 2010.
 The CYW identified that exposure to ACEs, along with high violence, increases the likelihood for detrimental health outcomes in this neighborhood.
 They use a combination of ACEs risk screening (via questionnaire), care coordination, and multidisciplinary treatment (primary care, psychotherapy, psychiatry and biofeedback).

-Personal
+Personal life

-Dr. Nadine Burke-Harris married Arno Lockheart Harris in 2011 at Dawn Ranch Lodge in Guerneville, California.
+Burke Harris married Arno Lockheart Harris in 2011 at Dawn Ranch Lodge in Guerneville, California.
 She is the mother of four boys.
 Her mother was hospitalized in the ICU, at Stanford University Medical Center, during the COVID-19 pandemic, with an illness other than COVID, and due to COVID restrictions she was unable to visit her.
 She resigned from her position in February 2022 to care for herself and her family.